 Links to some Lertap files are found here.
 Please note the http:// URL to the master Lertap website at Curtin University, as seen above -- if you're new to Lertap, it's the best reference to turn to, a sweet suite to visit, a veritable cornucopia of documentation and other resources.

-Update status: The latest version of Lertap 5 for Windows is 5.10.3 [Curtin University at 14 February 2014].
+Update status: The latest version of Lertap 5 for Windows is 5.10.4 [Fremantle Village at 5 April 2014].
 It is available at Curtin University and may be reached by following "Useful link" (1) below.
 (The version at ASC, "Useful link" (99) below, is not up to date.)

 The "Useful links" further down this page allow you to download a Lertap file or two.

-(1) corresponds to the SetupLertap5103.exe file, used to install Version 5.10.3.
+(1) corresponds to the SetupLertap5104.exe file, used to install Version 5.10.4.
 This version will work with Excel 2010 and Excel 2013.
 It's a 'Mini' version, fully functional, but limited to processing just the first 50 records of a dataset.
 Note that it is possible (and easy) to convert this 'Mini version to the 'Full' version -- refer to link (2) below.

-(2) links to webpages describing how to license the Mini version so that it is not restricted to 50 data records (license prices are mentioned in link (99) below).
+(2) links to webpages describing how to install, license, and upgrade the Mini version so that it is not restricted to 50 data records (license prices are mentioned in link (99) below).

 (99) links to the Lertap page at Assessment Systems Corporation.